decred/dcrdex/docs/wiki/Simnet-Testing.md

 You can generate a deposit address for your wallet through the wallets view in the wallet.

-Take the generated address to it's respective harness terminal and send funds to it using:
+Take the generated address to its respective harness terminal and send funds to it using:

 `./alpha sendtoaddress {address} {amount}`